Aliases for LGI1 Gene

 GeneCards Summary for LGI1 Gene

 LGI1 (Leucine Rich Glioma Inactivated 1) is a Protein Coding gene.
 Diseases associated with LGI1 include Epilepsy, Familial Temporal Lobe, 1 and Autosomal Dominant Epilepsy With Auditory Features.
-Among its related pathways are Developmental Biology and LGI-ADAM interactions.
+Among its related pathways are LGI-ADAM interactions and Developmental Biology.
 Gene Ontology (GO) annotations related to this gene include signaling receptor binding.
 An important paralog of this gene is LGI2.

 Regulates voltage-gated potassium channels assembled from KCNA1, KCNA4 and KCNAB1.
 It slows down channel inactivation by precluding channel closure mediated by the KCNAB1 subunit.
 Ligand for ADAM22 that positively regulates synaptic transmission mediated by AMPA-type glutamate receptors (By similarity).
 Plays a role in suppressing the production of MMP1/3 through the phosphatidylinositol 3-kinase/ERK pathway.
 May play a role in the control of neuroblastoma cell survival.